Holistic Medicine for Animals

 N.B.: When a case is referred to us, it is much more helpful to receive the entire medical history, rather than selected detail from it.
 The holistic methodology and treatment are more effective, when based on the full medical history.

-P.S.: In the USA, it appears that a veterinarian who uses a spectrum of natural, alternative and complementary medicines is called a holistic veterinarian.
-This interpretation of the meaning of the term ‘holistic vet’ is well demonstrated by the article in Wikipedia: http://en.wikipedia.org/wiki/Holistic_veterinary_medicine (at the time of writing on 10th June 2010).
+P.S.: In the USA, it appears that a veterinarian who uses a spectrum of natural, alternative and complimentary medicines is called a holistic veterinarian.
+This interpretation of the meaning of the term ‘holistic vet' is well demonstrated by the article in Wikipedia: http://en.wikipedia.org/wiki/Holistic_veterinary_medicine (at the time of writing on 10th June 2010).
 According to the UK understanding, however, it is the methodology that makes one holistic, rather than the systems of medicine applied.
-One might only use one medical system but still practise it in a truly holistic way.
+One might only use one medical system but still practice it in a truly holistic way.
 This is simply a matter of varying definitions and common usage.

 Main Treatments offered (see Therapies):